-Instead, the most effective way to shift the way people think and act is to first get clear on the results we need to achieve and then get to work in Step 2 with defining the shifts needed in our culture to deliver those results.
+Instead, the most effective way to initiate a culture shift is to shift the way people think and act is to first get clear on the results we need to achieve and then get to work in Step 2 with defining the shifts needed in our culture to deliver those results.

-What is the shift you need in your culture today?
+What is the culture shift you need today?
 How do you need people to think and act differently?

 Many are working to shift their business to more virtual-centric operations and approaches.
 But is this enough?
 In a recent meeting with a senior leader at a Fortune 10 organization, she shared that their organization isn’t just looking for their people to work from home; they don’t just need more virtual-delivery options for their products.

 What they really need is for people to embrace agility.

 The rate of change isn’t going to slow down.
 While they do need many on their team to tactically work from home right now, they need a larger shift in how their people think and act around agility.

 Defining the shift and naming it gives us power to transform our culture.
 Otherwise, it’s easy to rely on the default mindset that “we need to improve our culture.”
 This obtuse objective often permeates organizations, with little impact or lasting change.
 Instead, get specific and clear about what type of culture you need to deliver desired results.

 Step 3: Act on the Culture Shift

 Once you define the shift in your culture, we need to ensure we don’t fall into the trap of writing up the shift, sending it out in an email campaign, putting it on posters, and thinking this will make an impact.